 No-Towel Pumpkin Roll

-This no-towel pumpkin roll is very easy-peasy in that you don't need a towel or cloth to make a pumpkin roll.
+This no-towel pumpkin roll is super easy that you don't need a towel or cloth to make a pumpkin roll.
 No kidding.

 Inactive Cook Time: 15-17 Minutes